 To succeed, fashion and apparel retailers need to get almost everything right—that includes accurately forecasting clothing sizes to meet customer demands, which is certainly one of the industry’s central, perennial, and most frustrating challenges.
-As Impact Analytics explored in a previous white paper, this maddeningly shape-shifting challenge is being further scrambled by consumers’ uptake of GLP-1 drugs.
+As we explored in our latest white paper, this maddeningly shape-shifting challenge is being further scrambled by consumers’ uptake of GLP-1 drugs.

 As we continually monitor this phenomenon’s effects so we may better advise our clients—and just because we’re really into this stuff—we decided to zero in on New York City, where GLP-1 drug use has exploded, particularly among the non-diabetic population.
 We had a feeling the drug’s impact here would be both interesting to observe as well as instructive for our clients.